OUCliuxiang/pa3_Art_Of_Compression/README.md

    100% using rate.

-2, If you are using linux-kernel system( like Ubuntu, Centos, Debian... ) may be a clang/clang++ compiler is required
+2, When you are using linux-kernel system( like Ubuntu, Centos, Debian... ), may be a clang/clang++ compiler is required

    if you want  to compile the whole project at once using Makefile and however, you don't want to edit Makefile by yourself.